-- Social sector actions, noting that social dimensions of need are highly interconnected with environmental and economic recovery. - North Island Weather events that happened between January and February 2023, acknowledging that there may be subsequent events that while excluded from this plan could reflect the same principles. - Actions for the next two years, acknowledging that the recovery may take longer. - Actions that focus on need created or exacerbated by the events, but acknowledges that many needs and disparities were pre-existing.
-It does not cut across agencies existing responsibilities and investment in these areas. - Kerren Hedlund, Learning from the Ministry of Social Development's contribution to the Canterbury Earthquake Recovery Efforts.
-MSD, 2016. - Social Sector Commissioning 2022- 2028 Action Plan. www.msd.govt.nz/ documents/about-msd-and-our-work/ publications-resources/planning-strategy/ social-sector-commissioning/ssc-actionplan-2022.pdf.
+- > Social sector actions, noting that social dimensions of need are highly interconnected with environmental and economic recovery. - > North Island Weather events that happened between January and February 2023, acknowledging that there may be subsequent events that while excluded from this plan could reflect the same principles. - Actions for the next two years, acknowledging that the recovery may take longer. - > Actions that focus on need created or exacerbated by the events, but acknowledges that many needs and disparities were pre-existing.
+It does not cut across agencies existing responsibilities and investment in these areas.

+2 Social Sector Commissioning 2022-2028 Action Plan. www.msd.govt.nz/ documents/about-msd-and-our-work/ publications-resources/planning-strategy/ social-sector-commissioning/ssc-actionplan-2022.pdf.
 2022